HalilRodoplu/schiphol-flight-app/README.md

 1-) Projeyi indirdikten sonra "npm install" ile gerekli kurulumları yapınız.

 2-) "npx shadcn-ui@latest init" komutuyla shadcn kurulumunu gerçekleştirin.
 Shadcn ile button varyantları özelleştirilmiştir.
+    ShadCN kurulumunu yaparken bu şekilde seçiniz.

+    ✔ Which style would you like to use? › Default

+    ✔ Which color would you like to use as base color? › Slate

+    ✔ Would you like to use CSS variables for colors? … yes

 3-) root dizine ".env.local" dosyası oluşturun.